NetOpWibby/DSGN/thoughts/_posts/2015-05-07-jekyll-deployment-with-digitalocean.md

   before "deploy:update", "deploy:update_jekyll"

+  # your images and CSS may not appear to work after the symlink process
+  # this rule and subsequent code fixes this issue
+  after "deploy:create_symlink", "deploy:fix_permissions"

   namespace :deploy do
     [:start, :stop, :restart, :finalize_update].each do |t|
       desc "#{t} task is a no-op with jekyll"